TelemetryHarbor/harbor-docs/docs/getting-started/sdk-overview.md

 Our SDKs typically provide:

-1.  **Client Initialization**: Functions to set up your connection to Telemetry Harbor using your API endpoint and key.
+1.  **Client Initialization**: Functions to set up your connection to Harbor Scale using your API endpoint and key.
 2.  **Data Model Classes**: Convenient classes to structure your telemetry data (e.g., `GeneralReading` for the General Harbor Type).
 3.  **Ingestion Methods**: Functions to send single data points or batch data efficiently.
 4.  **Utility Functions**: Helpers for common tasks like timestamp formatting or error parsing.